anggihseptiawan/git-explorer/README.md

-# GitHub Explorer
+# Git Explorer

-A modern web application for exploring GitHub users and their repositories with a sleek dark theme interface.
+A modern web application for exploring GitHub users and their repositories with a sleek interface.

 ## 🌟 Project Overview

-GitHub Explorer allows you to search for GitHub users and dive deep into their profiles and repositories.
+Git Explorer allows you to search for GitHub users and dive deep into their profiles and repositories.
 Built with modern web technologies, it provides an intuitive interface to discover developers and explore their open-source contributions.

 ### ✨ Features